Synse/dclone-discord/README.md

 Configuration is done via environment variables, or you can edit the variables near the top of the script.

 **Required**
- - `DISCORD_TOKEN`: Token for connecting to Discord, create a bot account with the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html).
+ - `DCLONE_DISCORD_TOKEN`: Token for connecting to Discord, create a bot account with the instructions [here](https://discordpy.readthedocs.io/en/stable/discord.html).
 Only the `Send Messages` permission is required.
- - `DISCORD_CHANNEL_ID`: The [channel id](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to send messages to.
+ - `DCLONE_DISCORD_CHANNEL_ID`: The [channel id](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) to send messages to.

 **Optional**
  - `DCLONE_REGION`: `1` for Americas, `2` for Europe, `3` for Asia, blank **(Default)** for All Regions.